rajeshdavidbabu/s3-file-concat/README.md

 ```

-*P.S: If the readbility is not great, please check the [example](https://github.com/rajeshdavidbabu/s3-file-concat/tree/master/example) folder.*
+*P.S: If the readability is not great, please check the [example](https://github.com/rajeshdavidbabu/s3-file-concat/tree/master/example) folder.*

 ## Example Usage